YG-Fu9/ROIM/README.md

 ## Requirements

 - MATLAB (tested with Matlab R2023b)
-- No additional toolboxes are strictly required for the core workflow (SVD-based POD + linear algebra).
+- No additional toolboxes are strictly required for the core workflow (SVD-based WPOD + linear algebra).

 ---